mstrong-tech/gas-optimization/README.md

 ## How to use?

-Clone the repository, go into the project directory and install all dependencies:
+Clone the repository, go into the project directory and install all dependencies.

 ```js
 npm i